 - Public intoxication is prohibited.
 Generally a person is considered intoxicated if that person has consumed alcohol and is disrupting or disrespecting others, or potentially poses harm to his or herself or others.

 - The Board of Campus Publications will have the authority to determine policy regarding alcohol advertising in the Trinitonian.

 - Parents/guardians or spouses of students may not serve alcohol to underage students on campus or at official Trinity University events off campus.

-B. Regulations on Alcohol Use Within the Residence Halls
+C. Regulations on Alcohol Use Within the Residence Halls and City Vista Apartments

-- All students 21 years or older and their guests of legal age may possess and consume beer and wine in any upperclass residence hall suite where at least one of the assigned residents is present and is of legal age.
+- In main campus residence halls, all students 21 years or older and their guests of legal age may possess and consume beer and wine in any upperclass residence hall suite where at least one of the assigned residents is present and is of legal age.
 The following restrictions pertain to all residents regardless of age: